-- Study methods and results will be documented in a REC 1 Recreation Facility Condition Technical Study Report (TSR).
-The TSR will include an inventory and assessment of the selected site facilities and appurtenant features, including applicable maps and illustrations.
-The report will discuss findings in relation to the Desired Conditions, Goals, Standards, and Guidelines of the 1988 Sequoia National Forest Land and Resource Management Plan (1988 Forest Plan), and the draft 2022 Sequoia National Forest Land Management Plan - pre objection version (revised Forest Plan), as applicable.
-Stakeholder review and comment period for the TSR is identified below in the Schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format).
+- Study methods and results will be documented in a REC 1 Recreation Facility Condition Technical Study ReportTechnical Study Memo (TSRTSM).
+The TSRTSM will include an inventory and assessment of the selected site facilities and appurtenant features, including applicable maps and illustrations.
+The reportmemo will discuss findings in relation to the Desired Conditions, Goals, Standards, and Guidelines of the 1988 Sequoia National Forest Land and Resource Management Plan (1988 Forest Plan), and the draft 2022 Sequoia National Forest Land Management Plan pre objection version (revised Forest Plan), as applicable.
+Stakeholder review and comment period for the TSRTSM is identified below in the Schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format).